BWC Ministries Grants & Awards

-- Unified Funding Task Force (UFT) Grants assist congregations with grants for new ministry, new or renewed congregation development,
+- Congregational Development Grants assist congregations with grants for new ministry, new or renewed congregation development, and

-leaderdevelopment, and short-term equitable compensation support.
-Application aredue to your district superintendent by March 20 and October 1.
+leaderdevelopment.
+Applications are due to your district superintendent by March 20 and September 20.

 Advocacy & Action

-- Advocacy & Action Award $1,000 given to one faith community that exemplifies partnering with their communities in advocating to transform systems which disenfranchise, marginalize, and oppress.
-Applications/nominations are due April 30 and will be awarded at Annual Conference.
+- Advocacy & Action Award $1,000 given to one faith community that exemplifies partnering with their communities in advocating to transform systems that disenfranchise, marginalize, and oppress.
+Applications/nominations are due April 1.

 - BWC Peace with Justice Grants for up to $2,000 is made possible by the annual Peace with Justice Offering.
-50% of this offering is retained for local Peace with Justice ministry and the rest of it made available for denomination-wide work.
+50% of this offering is retained for local Peace with Justice ministry and the rest of it is made available for denomination-wide work.
 Peace with Justice witnesses to God's demand for a faithful, just, disarmed, and secure world.
+Applications due May 1.